SonghuaHu-UMD/songhuahu-umd.github.io/_pages/about.md

 I have six-years experiences in traffic simulation.
 I am experienced in Vissim, Synchro, TransCAD, and AnyLogic.
 I have leaded various micro and macro traffic simulation projects in different cities such as Wuhan, Shanghai, Shenzhen, Suzhou, and Taiyuan.
-Currently, I am working on the development of an integrated multi-modal traffic simulation framework driven by the agent-based deep learning methods and the high-speed dynamic traffic assignment tools.
+Currently, I am working on the development of an integrated multi-modal traffic simulation framework driven by agent-based deep learning and high-speed dynamic traffic assignment tools.

 ### Smart cities and shared mobility
 I have one-year internship in EVCARD, the biggest carsharing program in China, as a data science to help support station placement and vehicle relocation.